aia39/SORT-Multiple-Car-Tracking-using-YOLOv5/README.md

 ![Whole pipeline](contents/pipeline.jpg)

-To organize one can follow the structure as:
+To organize one can follow the structure after creating new input forlder 'images' as:
 ```
 images/
      img1.jpg